forseti-security/forseti-security/_docs/_latest/configure/notifier/index.md

 1. Open `forseti-security/configs/forseti_conf.yaml`.
 1. Navigate to the `notifier` > `resources` section.

 The following options are available, on a per resource basis.
-You can mix and match any combination of notifiers for each resource.
+You can use any combination of notifiers for each resource.

 * `should_notify`: Controls whether violation for each resource should be sent.
   `true` enables the notification, and `false` disables the notification.